fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Thread.rst

     future.wait(); //ensures slotStart is finished before continuing int result = future.get();

-Slots asynchronous execution has been made *weak*.
+In this case, the slots asynchronous execution has been *weakened*.
 For an async call/run pending in a worker queue, it means that :

 - if the slot is detroyed before the execution of this call, it will be